protopopov1122/LEPTON/README.md

 ## LEPTON

-This repo contains an on-going experiment in implementing Forth-like environment for bare-metal x86_64 using EFI APIs.
+This repo contains an on-going experiment in implementing Forth-like environment written as UEFI application for x86_64 architecture.
 Currently, it is capable of producing a runnable EFI executable file that provides interactive environment with a few essential Forth words.
 Debugging is possible via QEMU debugging interface and a few GDB commands:
 ```